jerpowel321/weather/README.md

-## Using MetaWeather API & Alpha Vantage API
+## Using MetaWeather API & Alpha Vantage API & COVID-19 API

+#### Dashboard used to check the weather in a given city, stock price search and coronavirus case updates by country.

 ## 🔑 How to Run the App